-1.1 Related Work and Organization
+1.2 Related Work and Organization

-Our SMT-based approach focuses on makespan optimal MAPF solving and builds on top of the Conflict-based Search (CBS) algorithm [22,19].
+The original version of the SMT-based approach focuses on makespan optimal MAPF solving and builds on top of the Conflict-based Search (CBS) algorithm [24,22].
 Makespan optimal solutions minimize the overall time needed to relocate all agents into their goals.